 On this basis, that fall in birth rate is in response to the fall in infant mortality.
 There is a lag, and modern society may make us slow at picking up cues, but if this is true countries with low infant mortality will find balance sooner or later.

 Yes, there is correlation with many factors such as education of women, but these factors also have a strong correlation with reduction in infant mortality.

 To me this seems possible.
 However, perhaps the instincts that while in the jungle or the savanna, could pick up signals to trigger people to having more or less children in order to maintain the balance, have difficulty adapting to pick up the signals in our modern city environments?

-3. Nature: Instinct Targets Birth-Rates for a ‘Normal’, Sustainable Population.
+3. Nature: Instinct Targets Birth-Rates for a ‘Optimum’, Sustainable Population.

 This explanation is based again on reproductive behaviour playing the final role in determining rate of reproduction, but instead of population stability, proposed the target is to march environmental carrying capactiy.

-This proposal is explained in more detail in the ‘Normal Population’, but in summary seeks to explain some details not covered by the assumption of an instinct for a stable population:
+This proposal is explained in more detail in the ‘Optimum Population’, but in summary seeks to explain some details not covered by the assumption of an instinct for a stable population:

 - Population must grow following disasters or a decline in numbers, as for example has happened with whales.

 - In response to changes in climate, the ideal population can either increase or decrease, and species need the ability to adjust to changing circumstances.